After military opens door, Trump rejects removing names of Confederate leaders from U.S. bases

 But slavery’s legacy continues to haunt race relations in America.
 In recent history, controversies over symbols of the Confederacy, such as statues of its leaders and its battle flag, have erupted.
 Those arguing for their removal say they symbolize racism and oppression, while those opposing such action call them signifiers of Southern heritage and pride.

+On Capitol Hill, House of Representatives Speaker Nancy Pelosi urged Congress to immediately take steps to remove from the U.S. Capitol 11 statues representing Confederate leaders and soldiers.
+Among the statues is one of Confederate military commander Robert E. Lee.

+“Their statues pay homage to hate, not heritage.
+They must be removed,” Pelosi, a Democrat, said in a letter to leaders of a congressional committee in charge of managing the statues on display at the Capitol.

-Bases named for Confederate military leaders are all located in former Confederate states from Virginia to Texas.
+U.S. military bases named for Confederate military leaders are all located in former Confederate states.
 Many of those states helped elect Trump in 2016, and he is counting on them again for the Nov.
 3 election.

 In an article published Tuesday in The Atlantic, retired General and former CIA chief David Petraeus called for renaming the bases, pointing out that the men they are named for “committed treason, however much they may have agonized over it” by fighting for the Confederacy.